About Spacebasics

 So, what makes Spacebasics unique?
 Firstly, it's the wide range of topics available.
 While many excellent sources are available, they often focus on a certain area: perhaps some deep dive into historical rockets, while others examine asrophysics.
 One who wants a common repository for all space-related topics may be left with either one too broad, such as an encycopaedia, or one too complex, as with a repository of scientific papers.
 I hope that Spacebasics can fill this niche.
 Secondly, the accessbility of the "complexity toggle" allows readers to easily tune their experience based on their comprehension, maximizing usefulness across ages and knowledge levels.
 Finally, NGSS alignment makes the topics additionally relevant to students, while dynamic animations make the reading captivating.

 Although I had worked on websites by the time that I developed this one, my overall knowledge was very limited, especially with respect to my chosen architecture for this site: Astro, which I chose because of the potentially dynamic-content heavy nature of the site should I include animations or interactive elements.
 It is both far more powerful and far more complex than the likes of Wordpress, for example.
-It is, therefore, tempting to rely on generative artificial intelligence as a crutch to help me along the way.
-While I initially explored this option, I ultimately decided to attempt to minimize its use as much as possible, both because I typically oppose generative AI on ethical grounds and because it can make a site messy and hard to maintain.
-Ultimately, this meant using it as a helper primarily (and ideally, only) for more obtuse or unknown elements, which I could then customize in detail myself.
-Perhaps it is my comparative lack of design ability that makes this website stand out from others.
+It is, therefore, tempting to use artificial intelligence to assist with the design of the site.
+While I initially avoided this option due to ethical and practical issues with generative AI, I ultimately decided that the time expended in trying to entirely avoid AI (and therefore the time lost for developing content) would have been too great.

 Regardless of any AI use on the site's "shell," I can promise with absolute certainty that I will never, ever generate any part of this site's educational content, information so deeply crucial and easy to manipulate, with AI.
 Links to other sources on any given topic are provided to verify any information in the article.